-- ensure the solvency of the College and the safeguarding of the College assets - appoint, grade, suspend, dismiss and determine the pay and conditions of service of the Group Principal and other senior post-holders - set a framework for pay and conditions of service of all other staff - ensure that the financial planning and other management controls, including controls against fraud and theft, applied by the College are appropriate and sufficient to safeguard public funds - approve the appointment of external auditors and reappoint on an annual basis - determine whether an internal audit service is required and approve the appointment of the internal audit service and reappoint on an annual basis - secure the efficient, economical and effective management of all of the College's resources and expenditure, capital assets and equipment and staff so that the investment of public funds in the College is not put at risk - ensure that appropriate financial considerations are taken into account at all stages in reaching decisions and in their execution - plan and conduct its financial and business affairs so that its total income is not less than sufficient, taking one year with another, to meet its total expenditure - approve an annual budget before the beginning of the financial year - ensure that the College complies with the funding body's audit code of practice, approve the College's strategic plan and approve the annual financial statements.
+- ensure the solvency of the College and the safeguarding of the College assets. - appoint, grade, suspend, dismiss and determine the pay and conditions of service of the Group Principal and other senior post-holders. - set a framework for pay and conditions of service of all other staff. - ensure that the financial planning and other management controls, including controls against fraud and theft, applied by the College are appropriate and sufficient to safeguard public funds. - approve the appointment of external auditors and reappointment on an annual basis. - determine whether an internal audit service is required and approve the appointment of the internal audit service and reappoint on an annual basis. - secure the efficient, economical and effective management of all the College's resources and expenditure, capital assets and equipment and staff so that the investment of public funds in the College is not put at risk. - ensure that appropriate financial considerations are taken into account at all stages in reaching decisions and in their execution. - plan and conduct its financial and business affairs so that its total income is not less than sufficient, taking one year with another, to meet its total expenditure. - approve an annual budget before the beginning of the financial year. - ensure that the College complies with the College Financial Handbook and Framework for auditors and reporting accountants of colleges - approve the College's strategic plan and approve and publish the annual Financial Statements.

-2.0 Committees of the Board
+2.1 Committees of the Board

-The Board has created the following Committees with delegated authority for the specific areas stated.
-Ultimate responsibility for these areas still remains with the Board.
+The Board has created the following Committees and scrutiny groups with delegated authority for the specific areas stated.
+Ultimate responsibility for these areas remains with the Board.

-2.1 Remuneration Committee
+2.1.1 Remuneration Committee

-The Remuneration Committee is responsible for the preparation of a framework for pay and conditions of service of senior post-holders for approval by the Governors.
+The Remuneration Committee is responsible for the preparation of a framework for pay and conditions of service of senior post-holders.
 It will advise the Board on the remuneration of the senior post-holders and other issues concerning their employment.

-2.2 Audit & Risk Committee
+2.1.2 Audit & Risk Committee

-Colleges are required by the Financial Memorandum and by the funding body's Audit Code of Practice to appoint an Audit Committee.
-The Committee is independent, advisory and reports to the Governors.
+Colleges are required by the Funding Agreement and by the funding body's College Financial Handbook and Framework for auditors and reporting accountants of colleges to appoint an Audit Committee.
+The Committee is independent, advisory and reports to the Board.
 It has the right of access to obtain all the information it considers necessary and to consult directly with the internal and external auditors.

 The Committee is responsible for identifying and approving appropriate performance measures for internal and external audit and for monitoring their performance.
 It must also satisfy itself that satisfactory arrangements are in place to promote economy, efficiency and effectiveness.

-2.3 Search and Governance Committee
+2.1.3 Search and Governance Committee